lavagetto/configdb/README.rst

 =======
- admdb
+ configdb
 =======

-`admdb` is a relational database for administrative databases (i.e., stuff that gets read more often than written to) with a focus on stability and usability rather than performance.
+`configdb` is a relational database for administrative databases (i.e., stuff that gets read more often than written to) with a focus on stability and usability rather than performance.